doofin/dependentChisel/README.md

 # dependentChisel
+This is the Master thesis : Dependent Chisel: Statically-checked hardware designs based on Chisel and Scala 3, by Yuchen du

-use partial dependent types in Scala 3 to provide early error message for Chisel
+It uses partial dependent types in Scala 3 to provide early error message for Chisel.

 ## theories and related work
 related work : https://github.com/doofin/dependentChisel/blob/master/resources.md